rogervs/cadcadgolem/README.md

 ```

 #### Add your app-key to your code
 When using cadcadgolem, a dictionary is passed that contains the parameters for your interaction with the network.
-One of them is yor app-eky, which allows you to speak to the *yagna* daemon that you started earlier.
+One of them is yor app-key, which allows you to speak to the *yagna* daemon that you started earlier.
 Place your app-key into your dictionary (see dictionary below).

 ## Using cadcad Golem